 ¶3.
 Blessed be the God and Father of our Lord Jesus Christ, who in Christ has blessed us with every spiritual blessing in heaven,

-5. having predestined us to adoption as sons for Himself through Jesus Christ, according to the good pleasure of His will,
+5.having predestined us to adoption as His sons through Jesus Christ, according to the good pleasure of His will,

-6. for the praise of the glory of His grace, with which He blessed us in him who is loved,
+6.for the praise of the glory of His grace, by which He has blessed us in the Beloved,

-10. for the administration of the fullness of time, to sum up everything in Christ, things in heaven and things on earth,
+10.for the administration of the fullness of time, to sum up all things in Christ, things in heaven and things on earth,

-11. in him, in the one in whom we have obtained an inheritance according to the purpose of Him who works all things according to the counsel of His own will,
+11.in him in whom we also are given an inheritance, having been predestined according to the purpose of Him who works all things according to the counsel of His own will,

-12. so that we might live for the praise of His glory who first hoped in Christ,
+12.so that we might exist, unto the praise of His glory, who first hoped in Christ,

 ¶15.
 For this reason, I also, having heard of your faith in the Lord Jesus and your love for all the saints,

 ¶1.
-And although you were dead in the transgressions and sins
+And you were dead in the transgressions and sins

-2. in which you once walked, after the Aeon of this world, the ruler of the domain of the air, the spirit of the one now working in the sons of disobedience,
+2.in which you once walked, according to the Aeon of this world, the ruler of the domain of the air, the spirit of the one now working in the sons of disobedience,

-3. among whom all of us also once lived in the lusts of our flesh, carrying out the desires of our flesh and imaginations (by nature, we Jews also were children of wrath, just like everyone else),
+3.among whom we all also once lived in the lusts of our flesh, carrying out the desires of our flesh and imaginations (by nature, we Jews also are children of wrath, just like the rest),

-4. yet God, being rich in mercy because of His great love that He felt for us
+4.but God, being rich in mercy because of His great love with which He loved us

-7. that He might show throughout the coming ages the exceeding richness of His grace by the kindness bestowed on us in Christ Jesus.
+7.that He might show throughout the coming ages the overflowing richness of His grace by the kindness bestowed upon us in Christ Jesus.

 8. For you are saved by grace, through faith.
 And this, not of yourselves; it is the gift of God,

-10. For we are His creation, created in Christ Jesus for good works, which God prepared beforehand so that we might walk in them.
+10. For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand so that we might walk in them.

 ¶11.
 Wherefore, remember that when you were Gentiles in the flesh (who are called “uncircumcision” by that which is called “circumcision” wrought in the flesh by hand),